-4.8.
-Freedom of Association and Collective Bargaining
+4.8 Freedom of Association and Collective Bargaining

-- 4.8.1.
-Suppliers acknowledge that workers have a right to freedom of association and to bargain collectively. - 4.8.2.
-Workers have a right to join or form trade unions of their choosing.
+- 4.8.1 Suppliers acknowledge that workers have a right to freedom of association and to bargain collectively. - 4.8.2 Workers have a right to join or form trade unions of their choosing.
 Suppliers must not prevent or disrupt the activities of trade unions and their organisation activities.
 No workers shall be subjected to harassment, intimidation, or retaliation for exercising their right to freedom of association and collective bargaining.
-Workers' representatives should have access to carry out their representative functions in the workplace. - 4.8.3.
-Where the right to freedom of association and collective bargaining are restricted under local laws, suppliers will not hinder the development of alternative means of independent and free association and bargaining.
+Workers' representatives should have access to carry out their representative functions in the workplace.

+4.8.3 Where the right to freedom of association and collective bargaining are restricted under local laws, suppliers will not hinder the development of alternative means of independent and free association and bargaining.

-4.9.
-Safe Working Conditions
+4.9 Safe Working Conditions

-- 4.9.1.
-Suppliers will provide plant and systems of work that are safe and without risk to health. - 4.9.2.
-Suppliers will provide workers with a safe and clean working environment taking into consideration the prevailing knowledge of the industry and of any specific hazards. - 4.9.3.
-Workers shall be provided adequate training to perform their jobs in a safe manner, and training shall be recorded. - 4.9.4.
-Where required to perform their duties, personal protective equipment must be supplied to workers by the suppliers, and workers shall be trained in its use. - 4.9.5.
-Safeguards on machinery must meet or exceed local laws. - 4.9.6.
-Where suppliers provide worker accommodation, it must be clean, safe and at a minimum, meet the basic needs of workers. - 4.9.7.
-Workers shall have access to clean toilet facilities, clean drinking water and where appropriate sanitary facilities for food storage and preparation. - 4.9.8.
-Suppliers shall assign responsibility for health and safety to a senior management representative. - 4.9.9.
-Suppliers shall ensure that all health and safety procedures comply with applicable national and local laws.
+- 4.9.1 Suppliers will provide plant and systems of work that are safe and without risk to health. - 4.9.2 Suppliers will provide workers with a safe and clean working environment taking into consideration the prevailing knowledge of the industry and of any specific hazards. - 4.9.3 Workers shall be provided adequate training to perform their jobs in a safe manner, and participation in training shall be recorded. - 4.9.4 Where required to perform their duties, personal protective equipment must be supplied by the suppliers at no cost to workers, and workers shall be trained in its use. - 4.9.5 Suppliers will provide safeguards on machinery to ensure operational safety and compliance with local laws. - 4.9.6 Where suppliers provide worker accommodation, it must be clean, safe and at a minimum, meet the basic needs of workers. - 4.9.7 Workers shall have access to clean toilet facilities, clean drinking water and where appropriate sanitary facilities for food storage and preparation. - 4.9.8 Suppliers shall assign responsibility for health and safety to a senior management representative. - 4.9.9 Suppliers shall ensure that all health and safety procedures comply with applicable national and local laws.